 Did you know that women are more prone to sleep problems?
 Well, now you do!
 This is largely due to fluctuations in your hormones.
 Learning how your hormones change at different points in your life can give you some understanding as to why you’re sleeping the way you are.

 Progesterone and sleep

 The sex hormone progesterone not only triggers ovulation but also promotes sleep.
-It does this by stimulating your brain to produce a neurotransmitter (a chemical which has an effect on your brain) called gamma-aminobutyric acid (GABA).
+It does this by stimulating your brain to produce a neurotransmitter (a chemical that has an effect on your brain) called gamma-aminobutyric acid (GABA).
 The more progesterone you have, the more GABA you’ll produce.

 GABA is an amino acid that helps your brain cells communicate with each other.
 One of the main roles of GABA is to lower brain activity — which helps reduce stress, balance your mood, and promote sleep.
 Basically, GABA helps you to ‘switch off’ and relax.

 You might feel like some weeks your sleep quality is amazing and other weeks you can’t catch a break.
 You’re not alone!
 Many women find their sleep is more disturbed in the days leading up to their period, as well as during their period.
 This could be down to progesterone levels rising and falling at different points in the monthly cycle, altering your GABA production.